Line 1 (O-Train): Belfast Yard

-An ultimate capacity of 66 LRVs (most recent numbers show 57 LRVs having been delivered to the yard, 34 Stage 1, 5 Stage 2 joining the revenue service fleet, 7 Stage 2 in line test, 11 Stage 2 waiting for line testing, and the remaining 15 Stage 2 yet to be delivered) will be stored at the Belfast Yard at 805 Belfast Road, with connecting track to the Confederation Line; a further capacity up to 90 LRVs would be stored at the Moodie Yard.
+An ultimate capacity of 66 LRVs (most recent numbers show 57 LRVs having been delivered to the yard, 34 Stage 1, 5 Stage 2 joining the revenue service fleet, 7 Stage 2 in line test, 11 Stage 2 waiting for line testing, and the remaining 15 Stage 2 yet to be delivered) will be stored at the Belfast Yard at 805 Belfast Road, with connecting track to Line 1; a further capacity up to 90 LRVs would be stored at the Moodie Yard.
 Part of the 6.5 ha site was an existing OC Transpo facility.
 The yard site was created by combining this facility with the properties of a number of private business.
 All existing structures were demolished in 2013, and the new facilities were completed in 2016.
 The facility has a storage shed, maintenance facilities and an administration office.
 Final assembly for many of the LRVs was completed here.